-Most new students are required to take an assessment test upon initial entry into RCCD and before Counseling appointments can be made or enrollment into any classes.
-The Accuplacer test is used for placement into English, math and reading courses, and the PTESL (Proficiency Test in English as a Second Language) is used for placement into ESL courses.
+Most new students are required to take an assessment test upon initial entry into RCCD and before counseling appointments can be made or enrollment into any classes.
+The Accuplacer test is used for placement into English, math and reading courses.
+The PTESL (Proficiency Test in English as a Second Language) is used for placement into ESL courses.
 Some returning students and students transferring to RCCD from another college may need to test as well (consult a counselor).

-Norco College schedules in person appointments for Accuplacer and PTESL online at www.norcocollege.edu on the Assessment webpage.
-Students with questions regarding the inability to schedule an appointment can contact the Assessment Center.
-Hours of operation are posted outside the Assessment Center, available online, and via telephone at (951) 372-7176.
+An appointment is required for assessment tests administered by the Norco College Assessment Center.
+To schedule an appointment, please visit the Assessment Center webpage at www. norcocollege.edu.
+Students who are unable to successfully schedule an appointment online may contact the Assessment Center for assistance.
+During most times of the year, appointments fill one to two weeks in advance.
+Hours of operation are posted outside the Assessment Center, available online at the Assessment Center webpage, and via telephone at (951) 372-7176.